chef-boneyard/chef-rfc/exit-status.md

 0                | Successful run     | Any successful execution of a Chef utility should return this exit code 42               | Audit Mode Failure |  Audit mode failed, but chef converged successfully.
 1                | Failed execution   | Generic error during Chef execution.
 -1               | Failed execution   | Generic error during Chef execution.
+On Linux this will show up as 255, on Windows as -1